vicmmer/Asimina-triloba-Gene-Family-Analysis-/README.md

 # Gene Family Evolution Pipeline
 ### Pawpaw-Focused Comparative Genomics

-This repository contains scripts used to analyze **gene family evolution across Annonaceae and related magnoliid taxa**, with a primary focus on identifying **gene family expansions and contractions associated with pawpaw (*Asimina triloba*) and the Annonaceae family as a whole**.
+This repository contains scripts used to analyze **gene family evolution across Annonaceae and related magnoliid taxa**, with a primary focus on identifying **gene family expansions and contractions associated with common pawpaw (*Asimina triloba*) and the Annonaceae family as a whole**.

 The pipeline integrates genome quality assessment, orthogroup inference, functional annotation, gene family evolution modeling, phylogenetic dating, and GO enrichment analyses to functionally interpret **pawpaw-specific gene family expansions and candidate metabolic pathways**.